 Adopted in 1905, Delta Sigma Phi’s colors are Nile Green, and white.
 For ease of use, these colors were standardized in 2017 to follow the Pantone Color Matching System, which is the authority and industry standard for color identification.
 The Pantone color values should always be used when the vendor or system/software can accept them.
 Other color mixes are included should Pantone not be an available option.

 Two secondary colors, Desert Gold and Royal Purple, are available for use on a limited, case-by-case basis and are strictly mean to accent the primary colors.
 These colors are inspired by our historic symbolism.
-At no time should the Delta SIgma Phi logo ever be recolored with these secondary, or any other, colors.
+The Delta Sigma Phi logo should never be recolored with these secondary, or any other, colors.

 To ensure consistency with Delta Sigma Phi’s visual standards, the logo should only be used as provided and should not be modified in any way.
 Color and orientation variations are available to ensure the logo is used in a manner that maintains quality and visibility.